 Enacted in 1965, the Canada Pension Plan, or CPP, is a contributory social insurance program that provides a monthly, taxable benefit when you retire.
 It’s one of two public retirement systems in Canada, with the other one being Old Age Security (OAS).
 Low-income seniors can also obtain additional support for their retirement plans from the Guaranteed Income Supplement (GIS).

-Who qualifies for the CPP?
+Who Qualifies for the CPP?

 To qualify for the CPP, you must be at least 60 years of age and have made at least one valid contribution to the CPP.
 Valid contributions come from working in Canada or receiving credits from a former spouse or common-law partner at the end of a relationship.